 Cannabis Essential Oil: To be diluted into a carrier oil, Cannabis Essential Oil is produced by the steam distillation of the cannabis flower.
-The active components are mercene and caryophyllene, which are packed with anti-inflammatory properties.
+The active components are myrcene and beta-caryophyllene, which are packed with anti-inflammatory properties.

 CBD: Extracted from the Hemp Plant, Cannabidiol is a potent phyto-cannabinoid that is non-psychoactive.

 Cannabis CO2 Total: A concentrate extracted from the flowers of cannabis by the use of carbon dioxide and great amount of pressure.
 Typically, CO2 Totals have a thicker semi-solid consistency, often referred to as cannabis "mud".
 The process produces an extract that contains the highest amount the plant’s heavier extractable components which are typically the most medicinally valuable, and a minimal amount of the volatile aromatic essential oil components.
 The cannabis CO2 total typically contains 50-60% cannabinoids with the ratio of CBD to THC depending on the genetic strain being extracted.